 2. Necta Launcher

-The Necta Launcher is one that was designed specifically for seniors.
+The Necta Launcher (no longer available) is one that was designed specifically for seniors.
 It modifies the Android user interface by replacing everything with large, easy-to-see icons.
 All of the apps on the home screen are clearly labeled with large fonts.
 Necta also simplifies the Android system settings and enlarges the dialer.

 Additionally, Necta features an “SOS” function that enables users to call an emergency contact with a single tap.
 Another noteworthy safety feature is the user’s ability to send their location to designated contacts through the GPS app.